Social Commerce: How Social Media Transformed Ecommerce Forever

 The biggest brands in the world do influencer marketing relatively rarely, cherry-picking the right spots to sponsor videos, and the smallest brands aren’t big enough to justify the expenditure — but for all the sellers in the middle, influencer marketing has become a valuable asset.
 The concept is simple enough: find someone whose opinions are respected by your target audience, and pay them to promote your product (or products).

 This can be done directly (paying a set sum for a specific post) or through an affiliate marketing arrangement that sees the influencer get a modest commission for each sale they drive (Amazon does this very effectively to incentivize the use of its store).
-Either way, it’s such a potent option because more traditional forms of advertising have lost their efficacy in the internet age.
+Either way, affiliate marketing along with Amazon SEO initiatives have proven to be effective advertising engines to reach customers in the internet age.

 When was the last time you paid attention to a banner, whether physical or digital?
 Have you ever clicked on a PPC ad?
 You might not even see such ads: after all, ad-blocking tools have become extremely popular.
 Influencer ads, on the other hand, can’t really be blocked.
 The most someone can do is decide to stop following a particular influencer or get into the habit of ignoring anything that seems overly promotional.

 Social Commerce Goes Hand In Hand With Influencer Marketing

 Most people don’t mind their favorite influencers promoting products as long as they don’t endorse things that are worthless.
 Retailers who are trying to promote a genuinely good product, then, need to ship it to some relevant influencers: it’s such a compelling way to get eyes on it.

 In fact, social commerce and influencer marketing are about to become easier than ever with TikTok, a popular social platform for sharing user-generated videos, further investing in social commerce alongside eCommerce platform Shopify.